o-t-w/blog/src/content/blog/declarative-shadow-dom.md

 }
 ```

 In Next.js, you'll get the error "Error: Hydration failed because the initial UI does not match what was rendered on the server.
 Warning: Expected server HTML to contain a matching <template> in <div>."
-In Remix it won't render anything in the shadow DOM, but doesn't log any kind of error.
+In Remix the shadow DOM will momentarily render before disappearing, but doesn't log any kind of error.

 I'm not that sure if there's a good solution  ¯\_(ツ)_/¯